 - I love cooking and started learning how to bake bread during the pandemic.
 Carbs – all – the -carbs!!

-- I’m a bit of a Sci-Fi nerd (Star Wars, BSG, The Expanse, Dr. Who, Star Trek etc.) Also Game of Thrones, The Crown, BBC thrillers, The Great British Baking Show.
+- I’m a bit of a Sci-Fi & Brit Box nerd (Star Wars, BSG, The Expanse, Dr. Who, Star Trek etc.) Call The Midwife, The Crown, BBC thrillers, The Great British Baking Show.

-- I had a podcast for over 10 years that I co-host with a dear friend.
+- I had a podcast for over 10 years that I co-hosted with a dear friend.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”